-The flexible TP set-up allows us to test the properties of the re-350 sponse that creates DM spiral arms, such as its temporal evolution.
-To do so, we conducted a different test in the same setup as the TP simulation but in which, instead of a smooth rise in the spiral potential amplitude, we switched it on and off every 1 Gyr (Fig. 6).
-At each snapshot, we computed the strength $(\Sigma_2/\Sigma_0)$ of the DM spiral arm (grey line in Fig. 6).
-With this setup, we can study the temporal delay (or the impedance, here referring to the resistance of the system to rapid change) of the response.
-We observe that the response of the DM spirals to the sudden appearance or disappearance of a spiral potential is very 360 fast ( $\sim 20$ Myr, as is shown in the lower panel of Fig. 6).
-This
+The flexible TP set-up allows us to test the properties of the response that creates DM spiral arms, such as its temporal evolution.
+To do so, we conducted a different test in the same set-up as the TP simulation but in which, instead of a smooth rise in the spiral potential amplitude, we switched it on and off every 1 Gyr (Fig. 6).
+At each snapshot, we computed the strength (Σ_2/Σ_0) of the DM spiral arm (grey line in Fig. 6).
+With this set-up, we can study the temporal delay (or the impedance, here referring to the resistance of the system to rapid change) of the response.
+We observe that the response of the DM spirals to the sudden appearance or disappearance of a spiral potential is very fast (\sim 20 Myr, as is shown in the lower panel of Fig. 6).
+This timescale closely matches the local dynamical timescale given by the inverse epicyclic frequency $(1/\kappa \sim 24 \text{ Myr})$ at R = 8 kpc

 Fig. 6.
-Strength $(\Sigma_2/\Sigma_0)$ , grey line) of the DM spiral arm at R = 8 kpc for the toy model.
+Strength $(\Sigma_2/\Sigma_0$, grey line) of the DM spiral arm at $R=8\,\mathrm{kpc}$ for the toy model.
 In this set-up, the potential amplitude is switched on and off every 1 Gyr.
 The long-dashed red line represents the shape of the potential (its height is arbitrary, for illustration purposes).
-Top: Whole evolution.
-Bottom: Detail of the strength of the potential around the three increasing steps of the potential (t = 1, 3, 5 Gyr).
-We observe that the potential takes ~ 20 Myr to react to a change in the potential (impedance).
+Top: whole evolution.
+Bottom: detail of the strength of the potential around the three increasing steps of the potential ($t=1,3,5\,\mathrm{Gyr}$).
+We observe that the potential takes ~20 Myr to react to a change in the potential (impedance).